learn to fly with queenslands premier paragliding school

 Paragliding Queensland is Queensland's (and one of Australia’s) longest established, most experienced and respected HGFA certified Paragliding flight training facilities.

 Paragliding Queensland commenced operations in 1993 and we offer the full range of instruction including two day introductory and full certificate training courses, along with Tandem Paragliding Instructional Flights.
 The majority of our training is conducted in the Canungra, Mt Tamborine, Beachmount area of the Gold Coast hinterland in South East Queensland.
-Whilst most of our students live in Gold Coast, Brisbane and South East Queensland area, we often welcome students from many part of Australia coming to us for a period of Solo License course.
+Whilst most of our students live in Gold Coast, Brisbane and South East Queensland area, we often welcome students from many part of Australia for a period of Solo License course.

 Trainings run both weekdays and weekends at our Paragliding School and we try and fit it into individual student's work and life schedules; course can be completed over a period of weeks rather than in one block.
 We cater to small group of 2-3 students at a time to allow maximum flexibility for our students.
 Please call or SMS us for dates of our upcoming training lessons.

 Cost of 2 Day Intro will be credited to full course if Full course is booked within 2 months of completing 2Day